gammillweg/HGBExample2/README.md

 # HGBExample2
 Draws the hive.
-(It does nothing else.)
+Menu picks to zoom in/out and change number of cells

-I added Zoom in and out -- this demonstrates change cell size (see issue:  addRings  -- this will demonstrate enlarging and making smaller)
+I added Zoom in and out -- this demonstrates change cell size

-There are many files in an Android Studio project.
-Only those changed are uploaded.

-HGBExample.zip created via Android Studio menu File->"Export to Zip File".

-Repositories yet to be written (each build will build on the previous)
+(see issue:  addRings  -- this will demonstrate changing the number of cells)

 TBD: HGBExample3: Will translate the hive and fill chosen cells with color.

-The code for all of the above exists in repository HGB:HGBExample.zip.
+The code for the above exists in repository HGB:HGBExample.zip.
 But HGBExample.zip is somewhat overburdened.
 It is salvaged code form a game I worked on.
 The examples TBD above will be clean with better comments and specific to the task.